gabber235/TypeWriter/documentation/docs/docs/04-first-cinematic.md

 Cinematics are a way to have different actions happen in a precise order.
 This includes having the player's camera move around from location to location, having particles show up at different locations at different times, having NPCs move around, and much more!
-<br>This makes cinematics useful in a wide variety of scenarioes, with some examples being:
+<br>This makes cinematics useful in a wide variety of scenarios, with some examples being:
 - A cutscene in a quest
 - As part of a tutorial
 - Fast travel